loferris/artificer/packages/ui/src/README.md

 ## Overview

-Artificer UI consolidates common patterns from FableForge (translation) and Hellbat (worldbuilding) into a cohesive, reusable library.
+Artificer UI consolidates common patterns from Translator (translation) and Worldbuilder (worldbuilding) into a cohesive, reusable library.
 It provides:

 - **Generic components** that work across domains
 - **Unified theme system** for consistent styling